aratama/alchelmy/README.md

 ## Abstract/Motivation

 [The Elm Architecture](https://guide.elm-lang.org/architecture/) is simple and readable architecture that suitable for use with simgle page application.
-However, you need write a lot of boring boilerplates when you want to add a new page in your application: For example, in your Main module, You need to add import declarations, add data constructor to hold `Msg` from child in parent `Msg`, add routes in routing and so on. alchelmy try to automatically generate those boilerplates.
+However, you need write a lot of boring boilerplates when you want to add a new page in your application: For example, in your Main module, You need to add import declarations, add data constructor to hold `Msg` from child in parent `Msg`, add routes in routing and so on. alchelmy try to generate those boilerplates automatically.

 In PHP, to add a new page, all you need is adding a single `Foo.php` in your project.
 In a like manner, in Alchelmy, all you need is adding only `<PageName>.elm` and writing few codes in it.
 You don't need to tweak a lot of huge `case-of` branches by hand any more.